Ayodamola01/LITA_Capstone-Project/README.md

 - This project showcases the use of the apps(tools) listed above in achieving the instruction on the dataset.
 - The project is into 2 phases, Sales data and Customer data.

-- Here is the instruction given on Sales Data
+- Here are the instructions given on Sales Data and Customer Data respectively

-- Project 1: Sales Performance Analysis for a Retail Store
+-** Project 1: Sales Performance Analysis for a Retail Store**
 Summary: In this project, you are tasked with analyzing the sales performance of a retail store.
 You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI